The wealthy seek what to produce. The poor seek what to consume.

 The rich understand the world is not about them.
 They understand the world is about others.
 They know that it is through serving others that they will become rich.

-As such, the wealthy are very little preoccupied with their own problems and focus on solving others’ problems instead.
+The wealthy are very little preoccupied with their own problems and focus on solving others’ problems instead.

 Doing so, others (aka poor people) are happy to pay to see their own problems solved.